shanetran248/Facial-Recognition-GUI--Open-Source-Project-/README.md

 Our goal is to utilize facial recognition technology in a responsible, ethical, and secure manner.
 Our main goal with this project was to implement a convenient front end of a website for the existing facial recognition software.

 The original facial recognition software was run in the terminal by adding images to a folder of known people and then adding the picture of the person you want identified to the unknown folder.
 Then using the face_recognition command it would identify if the unknown image is one of the people in the folder of known people.
-There are many editable features like changing the tolernce of the recognition to make it more or less leniant.
+There are many editable features like changing the tolerance of the recognition to make it more or less leniant.

 Installation (Based off of guidance from the parent project)